quartzmo/google-cloud-go/internal/postprocessor/librarian/design.md

 # Risks

-*   **Hidden Logic in Configuration Files:** The `.OwlBot.yaml` and underlying Bazel rules may contain subtle, undocumented logic.
+*   **Hidden logic in configuration files:** The `.OwlBot.yaml` and underlying Bazel rules may contain subtle, undocumented logic.
 Migrating this correctly is critical for backward compatibility.
     *   **Mitigation:** Before full migration, perform a thorough audit of the existing configuration to identify and categorize all implicit logic.
 Allocate specific time for this investigation.
-*   **Updating Shared Files:** The migration must correctly handle updates to files that are shared across multiple Go modules (e.g., `internal/.repo-metadata-full.json`).
+*   **Updating shared files:** The migration must correctly handle updates to files that are shared across multiple Go modules (e.g., `internal/.repo-metadata-full.json`).
     *   **Mitigation:** The post-processor must be explicitly designed to handle these shared files, potentially by having a separate processing step that runs after all individual libraries are generated.
-*   **Configuration Edge Cases:** The logic for parsing `BUILD.bazel` files in `googleapis` might not account for all possible configurations or edge cases.
+*   **Configuration edge cases:** The logic for parsing `BUILD.bazel` files in `googleapis` might not account for all possible configurations or edge cases.
     *   **Mitigation:** Test the generator against a diverse set of existing Go libraries before the migration.
 Add robust error handling for unexpected `BUILD.bazel` structures.
-*   **Post-Processing Discrepancies:** The new, streamlined post-processor might not perform all the subtle modifications that the old system did, potentially leading to minor differences in generated code.
+*   **Post-processing discrepancies:** The new, streamlined post-processor might not perform all the subtle modifications that the old system did, potentially leading to minor differences in generated code.
     *   **Mitigation:** Before migrating each library, perform a `diff` between the output of the old and new systems.
 Any significant differences will be investigated and the post-processor will be adjusted as needed.
-*   **Tool Versioning:** The generator's `Dockerfile` pins versions for `protoc` and its Go plugins.
+*   **Tool versioning:** The generator's `Dockerfile` pins versions for `protoc` and its Go plugins.
 These dependencies can become stale.
     *   **Mitigation:** Implement automated dependency scanning (e.g., RenovateBot) for the `Dockerfile` to create pull requests whenever new tool versions are released.

 # Appendix A: Directory Listings